Last Updated on February 6, 2022 by The Noms

-A great fall cocktail with combinations of maple and cider with bourbon!
+A great maple syrup cocktail with cider and bourbon!

 We have been having one of the most beautiful falls recently, with perfect warm days and cool evenings.
 These kind of fall days make for colorful trees and beautiful breezes for sitting outside enjoying the scenery.
 Highlighting that beautiful scenery are a couple of big beautiful maple trees that turn brilliant blazing orange and reds as the sap starts to run.
 In some areas, this sap is as good as liquid gold, harvested and turned into sweet maple syrup, which just happens to be a great fall cocktail ingredient.